 What is blood cancer?

 All blood cells are derived from primitive cells called stem cells and these are pluripotent in nature.
-Meaning, they have the potential to develop into all types of blood cells.
-Stem cells differentiate into two different cell groups- the myeloids and the lymphoids.
+In other words, they have the potential to develop into all types of blood cells.
+Stem cells differentiate into two different cell groups, the myeloids and the lymphoids.
 The lymphoid group differentiate further to form T cells and B cells whereas myeloid group differentiates further to form red blood cells, white blood cells and platelets.

 Types of Blood cancer: